BSK6000/ShadowTempX/README.md

 #### Usage

-1.Run the script as Administrator.
+1.Download 'ShadowTempX.cmd' file and run it as administrator.

 #### Disclaimer